Steve Brodie (bridge jumper): Alleged bridge jump

 The bridge, then known as the East River Bridge, had opened just three years before Brodie's claimed jump.
 A swimming instructor from Washington, D.C. named Robert Emmet Odlum, the brother of women's rights activist Charlotte Odlum Smith, was killed while attempting the same stunt in May 1885.

 By July 1886, Brodie was penniless, having lost a fortune on race tracks and other betting games.
 With the consent of his wife, the jump supposedly made by Brodie on July 23, 1886, was from a height of 135 ft, the same as a 14-story building.
 The contemporary New York Times account said the jump was from a height of about 120 ft.

 The New York Times backed his account of the jump and said that Brodie practiced for the leap by making shorter jumps from other bridges and ships' masts, and that it was witnessed by two reporters.
 He leaped into the East River, feet first, and emerged uninjured, though with pain on his right side.
 He was jailed after the jump.
 The Times described Brodie as a "newsboy and long-distance pedestrian" who jumped from the bridge to win a $200 bet, equal to $ today.
 In other accounts he is described as a bookmaker and gambler.

 A Bowery storekeeper named Isaac Meyers claimed that he encouraged Brodie to jump off the Brooklyn bridge after Brodie said that he wanted to be famous.
 Another account holds that Moritz Herzber, a liquor dealer, offered to back a saloon for Brodie if he made the jump and lived.

-If true, he would have been the first person to have jumped off the bridge and survived, but his claim was disputed.
-It was subsequently claimed that a dummy was thrown from the bridge and that Brodie fell out of a row boat.
+If the claim is true, he was the first person to have jumped off the bridge and survived, but his claim was disputed.
+It was subsequently alleged that a dummy was thrown from the bridge and that Brodie fell out of a row boat.